Chris Chisholm, Wolf Camp Director:

 Kim grew up in Puyallup, Washington.
 She is a delightful teacher with a B.S. in Wildlife Science from the University of Washington where she specialized in corvids and birds in general.
-Kim is a current member, trainer, and past president of King County Search Dogs, a unit of King County Search & Rescue, of which she and her late border collie Skye were active members since the year 2000.
-Among other recent certifications and accolades, she receiving her Permaculture Design Certificate through Sustainable Tacoma-Pierce in 2010, her most recent Wilderness First Aid certificate from the Wilderness Medicine Training Institute in spring of 2013, and she earned a Cybertracker Track & Sign Certification with a field evaluation score of 87% in the fall of 2013.
+Kim was a member, trainer, and past president of King County Search Dogs, a unit of King County Search & Rescue, of which she and her late border collie, Skye, were active members for 12 years.
+Among other recent certifications and accolades, she received her Permaculture Design Certificate through Sustainable Tacoma-Pierce in 2010, her most recent Wilderness First Aid certificate from the Wilderness Medicine Training Institute in spring of 2013, and a Cybertracker Track & Sign Certification with a field evaluation score of 87% in the fall of 2013.

 Read more about our Seasonal Staff.